meddwl/psearch/README.md

 1. Data set preparation.

-It takes as input a tab-separated SMILES file containing `SMILES`, `compound id`, `activity value` without header.
+It takes as input a tab-separated SMILES file containing `SMILES`, `compound id`, `activity` without headers.
+The division into active and inactive connections will be carried out using the labels `active` and `inactive`, respectively, which are indicated in the column `activity`.
 It splits the input on active and inactive subsets, generates stereoisomers and conformers, creates databases of active and inactive compounds with labeled pharmacophore features.

 ```python
 prepare_datatset -i $PROJECT_DIR/input.smi -c 4
 ```